cfrome77/hugo-website-code/content/post/dutchovencooking.md

 	- Dutch ovens have been successfully prepared in gas and electric ovens, conventional and convection ovens, buried in campfires coals, inside barbecue grills, in roasters, and even on stovetop burners.
 	- The only type of oven I know that you should NOT use with a cast iron Dutch oven is a microwave oven.
 	- An oven can work just as well as coals, and the temperature can easier to control.
 Just make sure your oven can reach 450 degrees fahrenheit.

+## Personal Experience

+The majority of my dutch oven cooking experience occurred while on campouts with the Boy Scouts.
+I have learned to cook everything from breakfast casserole, biscuits, pizza, and dessert cakes and cobblers.
+Dessert cooking is one of my favorite, and I even learned a hack when making a cake.
+Instead of adding everything listed on the box to the cake mix, all you need is a bottle of sprite or other soda.
+This will work as a replacement for the ingredients like eggs and water and allow you to have a moist and delicious cake.

 ## Cleaning Cast Iron